sleeptoken/zettelkasten/Remote Thought/Fetching from SQLite as b64.md

 1. go to the `opt` directory
 2. we find `containerd` dir
-3. check the group we are in by using `id` command since we are in the docker group we can use find exploits in gtfobins for [[docker]]
+3. check the group we are in by using `id` command since we are in the docker group we can use find exploits in gtfobins for [[Docker]]
 - find local docker images using `docker images`
 - run the below command further (bash is the local image found on the machine)
 ```